-The easiest option is to create an empty project in your development environment (for example, Microsoft Visual C++ or Sun Workshop), and set up a debug session.
+The easiest option is to create an empty project in your development environment (for example, Microsoft Visual Studio), and set up a debug session.
 To debug an Artix C++ plug-in, perform the following steps:

-- 1. Start your development tool from an environment that is initialized for Artix (for example, a shell that has already run the artix env script). - When configuring the debug session, provide the same details for the executable and parameters as when starting the Artix container from command line.
-Figure 7 shows a Visual C++ example based on the Artix hello_world_soap_http demo.
+- 1. Start your development tool from an environment that is initialized for Artix (for example, a shell that has already run the artix\env script). - 2.
+When configuring the debug session, provide the same details for the executable and parameters as when starting the Artix container from command line.
+Figure 6 shows a Visual Studio example based on the Artix advanced/container/deploy\plugin sample.